QuentinRougemont/genome_annotation/README.md

 set all variables accordingly, provide full path when needed

-list the RNAseq reads if available in a file called "rnaseq.list.txt" this file is as follows:
+list the RNAseq reads, if available, in a file called "rnaseq.list.txt" this file is as follows:

 ```shell